 In some industries 3-4 mm of thickness is not sufficient.
 These are heavy duty industries where there is significant mechanical wear, dragging of heavy objects and shifting of massive loads (where massive means at least 2-3 tonnes).
 Industries that involve metal constructions, wire and cable manufacturing, or heavy chemical abrasion fall into this category.
 In such industries epoxy floors can even go beyond the 5mm mark and reach 1 cm.
 Such floor systems usually consist of multiple layers that involve epoxy screeds, intermediate aggregates, and top-coats.

 Anti-slip floor systems come in various thicknesses usually starting at 1mm and can reach a total film thickness of 4mm.
 For a demonstration on how anti-slip quartz floors are constructed have a look at the video here.

 Anti slip can be applied with two different methods:

 - Via a broadcast method where the quartz is broadcast on the wet coating.
 A final topcoat then applied on top.

 - Alternatively the quartz can be mixed in with our product and applied with a trowel.

 A few additional points to keep in mind:

-• The thicker your floor coat the deeper your surface preparation needs to be.
-You want to make sure that a thick 5mm coat shouldn’t just ‘float’ on top of the concrete.
-It needs to be ‘anchored’ well into the substrate.
+- The thicker your floor coat, the deeper your surface preparation needs to be.
+You want to make sure that a thick 5mm coat doesn’t just ‘float’ on top of the concrete, but is ‘anchored’ well into the substrate” for better flow.

-• Certain floor resins systems may require thicker coats.
-For example in the cementitious polyurethane screed market it is not uncommon to see floor coats exceeding reaching 12 mm (1/2 inch).
+- Certain floor resin systems may require thicker coats.
+For example, in the cementitious polyurethane screed market it is not uncommon to see floor coats exceeding 12 mm (1/2 inch).